A Way Abroad Logo

 Are you thinking about moving to Spain but are unsure about where you would like to move?
 Many people decide to go to Barcelona.
 It has a beach, I know!
 But if you are looking for a less touristy city, then Madrid should be on your list as well!

-In this article, I will give you some insights about Madrid and convince you to at least come visit it.
+In this article, I will give you some insights about Madrid and convince you to at least come visit as it's one of the best cities in Spain.
 If you end up moving here, that's even better!

 Short on time?
 Here’s the cheat sheet: